History Makers: The Future is Now

 About History Makers

 It's all about rural!
 History Makers pivots traditional strategic planning into today's need for strategic doing.
-The process is rooted in capacity building and resiliency training to help rural museums navigate opportunities and challenges as they come up.
+The process is rooted in capacity building and resiliency training to help rural museums (staff, board, volunteers, community stakeholders) navigate opportunities and challenges as they come up.
 Participating museums will make statewide connections with others in similar situations, receive one-on-one help, participate in giveback opportunities, and learn the tools that will help lead their organizations into the future.

 Questions?
 Contact Tracy Quillin at 785-357-0359.